All Rights Are Individual

 Those who hold that life is valuable, hold, by implication, that men ought not to be prevented from carrying on life-sustaining activities.
 In other words, if it is said to be “right” that they should carry them on, then, by permutation, we get the assertion that they “have a right” to carry them on.
 Clearly the conception of “natural rights” originates in recognition of the truth that if life is justifiable, there must be a justification for the performance of acts essential to its preservation; and, therefore, a justification for those liberties and claims which make such acts possible (Herbert Spencer, The Man Versus the State, 1884).

-The crux of human freedom is rights.
+The crux of human freedom is the principle of rights.

-The crux of rights is human individuation and moral agency, both of which come from the structure of the human mind.
+The crux of this principle is human individuation and moral agency, both of which derive from the structure of the human mind, which operates by means of reason.

 Each of us has a natural right to defend his person, his liberty, and his property.
 These are the three basic requirements of life, and the preservation of any one of them is completely dependent upon the preservation of the other two.
 For what are our faculties but the extension of our individuality?
 And what is property but an extension of our faculties? … [Human beings] can live and satisfy wants only by ceaseless labor, and by the ceaseless application of our faculties to natural resources.
 (Claude Frédéric Bastiat, The Law, 1848).